PratikWayase/system-design-Handbook/README.md

 The active-active pattern is a modern distributed system architecture where multiple application instances are operational simultaneously, serving user requests.
 This pattern ensures high scalability, fault tolerance, and optimal resource utilization.
 Seamless horizontal scaling supports high-performance requirements.

+- Example

+E-Commerce Platform: Consider an e-commerce website during a Black Friday sale.
+To handle a surge in user traffic:
+Multiple server instances (A, B, C) operate in parallel, distributing incoming user requests via a load balancer.
+If one instance fails (e.g., Server B), traffic is dynamically rerouted to Servers A and C without downtime.

 ## System availability in Numbers